serge-carbopates/github_discovery/README.md

 My first repo ~ trial of github.io
 ----------------------------------

 Pretty much empty for now.
-It will hopefully be full of awesomeness in no time!
+It will hopefully be full of awesomeness in no time! :D